alhabibdabbagh/alhabibdabbagh/README.md

 I'm a Bankend Web Developer from this World (:

-Great!
-Here's a summary of your current status and interests:

-🔭 You’re currently working at Adesso.
+- 🔭 I’m currently working at Adesso
-🌱 You’re currently a Java developer focusing on Spring Boot microservices.
+- 🌱 I’m currently working as a Java developer focusing on Spring Boot microservices
-👯 You’re looking to collaborate on projects like Kodluyoruz and more.
+- 👯 I’m looking to collaborate on Kodluyoruz and more projects
-🤔 You’re looking for help with Spring Library and English.
-💬 You’re open to being asked about anything.
+- 💬 Ask me about anything
-📫 People can reach you on LinkedIn as Habib Dabbağ.
+- 📫 How to reach me: Habib Dabbağ on LinkedIn
-😄 Your pronouns are 😄.
+- 😄 Pronouns: 😄
-⚡ Fun fact: Be fun to be your live fun.
+- ⚡ Fun fact: Be fun to be your live fun
 - 💬 Ask me about anything [here](https://www.linkedin.com/in/habibdabbag/)

 <br />